8bitcoffee/8bitcoffee/README.md

 ### A bit about me: <img src="https://8bitlogo.s3.us-east-2.amazonaws.com/8bit+no+background+copy.png" width="30"/>

 Over the course of many years in the world of coffee roasting working with industrial equipment I ended up dealing with tech issues more and more.
 Wouldn't you know it, I started to like it!
 Now I left the industrial project management world behind.
-I'm a student🎓 with [Prime Digital Academy](https://primeacademy.io) and passionate about finding creative solutions in an increasingly digital world.
+Hitting the tech sphere hard.
+I'm looking to make an impact and passionate about finding creative solutions in an increasingly digital world.

 ## J Facts!!!